Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 First, you need to set up the conversion actions.
 You can set different conversion goals, like page view, lead form submission, subscribe, request quote, add to cart, begin checkout, purchase, etc.

-For this, navigate to sign into Google Ads and navigate to Goals ⇒ Conversions ⇒ Summary.
+To do this, sign in to Google Ads, then go to Goals ⇒ Conversions ⇒ Summary.

 Now, hit 'Add a conversion action manually' and set up the event.
 For example, here we are setting up the purchase event.